grame-cncm/faustdoc/src/tutorials/box-api.md

     )
 }
 ```
-In the `compute` method, the single `fVec0` delay line is read at 2 differents indexes:
+In the `compute` method, the single `fVec0` delay line is read at two different indexes:

 ```C++
 virtual void compute(int count, FAUSTFLOAT** inputs, FAUSTFLOAT** outputs)